What is manager feedback?

 A manager has expectations of their team members, and it’s only fair that team members have expectations of their manager.
-Successful teams have open manager-employee communication that flows both ways: being able to give feedback about your manager helps reinforce the things that are going well and highlight those that are not, so they can be improved.
-And with frequent 360 feedback surveys, issues can be highlighted and addressed before they become big and intractable.
+Successful teams have open manager-employee communication that flows both ways; being able to give feedback about your manager helps reinforce the things that are going well and highlight those that are not, so they can be improved.
+And with frequent 360 development surveys, issues can be highlighted and addressed before they become big and intractable.

 Why is manager feedback so important?

 When managers don’t know what their reports think of them, their unchecked behaviours and approach may be detrimental to the team, the projects and the business.
 And because every employee has their own, unique perspective on how their company operates, managers will benefit from these insights.

 And in uncertain times – post-pandemic and beyond – managers must help their teams navigate economic challenges, furloughs, redundancies, organisational restructuring, remote working, returning to work, future ways of working… and remain productive.
 They must offer employees clarity, direction and support, and to do this they need to understand how they can best support them.

 Managers have many responsibilities and conflicting goals; getting input from their employees can help them understand where they should prioritise their time and attention in order to maximise the return to their team.

 Thus, upward feedback is critical for organisations to survive and thrive in times of uncertainty and change.